ZPGuiGroupWhu/Human-Mobility-Analysis/Travel Destination Prediction/LSI-LSTM/README.md

 - start_time: the departure time slot, from 0 to 47
 - norm_dict: the dictionary to transform the normalized lngs and lats to the form of original record, \[lngs_medium, lngs_std, lats_medium, lats_std\]
 - sem_pt: the location semantics sequence of trajectory points, using the most importance POI type, from 0 to 8, 0 means unknown

+The GPS points in a trajectory should be resampled with nearly equal distance.

+Furthermore, replace the config file according to your own data, including the lngs_medium, lngs_std, lats_medium, lats_std, etc.